RasoulZamani/E_Shop_FastAPI_PSQL_Docker/README.md

 ```

 You can set your desired environment variable and ports.

 As it was said, for runing this app by docker just typy in the root of project:
 `sudo docker compose up -t --build`
-if there was a problem you can see logs of servece by
+if there was a problem you can see logs of serviece by
 `sudo docker compose logs`
 and logs of any related container in similar way to debug the issue.

-For deployment by docker swarm and teraefik (as a web server and reverse proxy) the Dockerfile.prod and docker-compose.prod.yml is provided. but they are not tested and maybe need more consideration.
+For deployment by docker swarm and teraefik (as a web server and reverse proxy) the Dockerfile.prod and docker-compose.prod.yml is provided.
+However, they are not tested and maybe need more consideration.

 ---